Ronnie Vannucci Jr.: Big Talk (2011–present)

 Vannucci recorded a side project album during 2010–2011 and titled it Big Talk, aiming with tongue-in-cheek at the abundance of music being put out by labels before it is being fully prepared.
 NME named the eponymous album #24 on its Best Albums of 2011 list.
 Big Talk was mixed by Alan Moulder and recorded at Battle Born Studios with Joe Chiccarelli as producer.
 Matt Sharp (of Weezer and the Rentals) and long time friend Taylor Milne were enlisted to help record the album.
 Little Oil / Epitaph Records released the album on July 12, 2011.
 Big Talk was preceded by a single, "Getaways", on May 10, 2011.
 Vannucci was listed at #49 on NME's Cool List of 2011.

-In 2015, Big Talk released their sophomore album, Straight In No Kissin'.
+In 2015, Big Talk released their second album, Straight In No Kissin'.

 Other projects

 Vannucci has also contributed to Mt.
-Desolation, a side project of Keane members Tim Rice-Oxley and Jessie Quin, on acoustic guitar and percussion, and has also contributed to fellow Killers member, Brandon Flowers.
+Desolation, a side project of Keane members Tim Rice-Oxley and Jessie Quin, on acoustic guitar and percussion, and has also contributed to fellow Killers member Brandon Flowers.